ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 * Since Publisher's Sender IDs are unique within the security group and they are not reassigned until a group rekeying occurs (see {{join-response}} and {{rekeying}}), two Publisher Clients cannot share the same tuple (S, padded ID_PIV) by construction.

-* Since a Publisher increments by 1 its Sender Sequence Number after each use that it makes of the current group key, the Publisher  never reuses the same tuple (S, padded ID_PIV, padded ID_PIV) together with the same group key.
+* Since a Publisher increments by 1 its Sender Sequence Number after each use that it makes of the current group key, the Publisher  never reuses the same tuple (S, padded ID_PIV, padded PIV) together with the same group key.

 * Therefore neither the same Publisher nor any two Publishers use the same AEAD nonce with the same group key.